 This course is Computer Architecture, offered by the Faculty of Electronics Engineering & Technology (FKTEN) for Electronic Engineering Technology programs.
+This page serves as an information hub, mainly for 007 lab sessions.

 Download ModelSim 20.1.1.720 (Intel FPGA Starter Edition) setup (SHA-1 checksum).
 Linux users can try this (SHA-1 checksum).